KOF: Maximum Impact: Development

 Several of the new characters from the game were designed to be the counterparts of other KOF characters.
 Both Meira brothers were initially conceptualized to be the counterparts to Fatal Fury stars, Terry and Andy Bogard, given the game's setting is the same as their predecessors.
+Falcoon adds that he was originally displeased with Alba's presentation in the first game as it didn't meet with his expectations for the character at the time.
+Once he was named producer for the sequel, Falcoon took extra care to make Alba present himself as he intended: the stylish and "all-mighty" character.
+Series scenario writer Akihiko Ureshino states that the Meira siblings became twin brothers to avoid comparison with other brother characters from other SNK games, such as the Kazama brothers from the Samurai Shodown series and the Jin brothers also from Fatal Fury.
+He also addresses that the main complaint received from fans were concerns of the brothers "not looking alike"; in response, Akihiko admits that he was also unaware of Alba and Soiree being siblings until much later in production and shares his confusion with fans to this day.

 Lien conceptually began as a contrast to fellow KOF participant Mai Shiranui.
 While Mai represents a "sexy and beautiful kunoichi", Lien represents another counterpart: the "sexy Western femme fatale".
 Her outfits are purposely designed to be "tight and constricting" to contrast Mai's clothing, which is made to allow for easy and quick movements.
 To further the contrast between the two assassins, efforts were made to make Lien more serious and darker than Mai, despite being one of the heroines in the series.
 Similar to how Lien contrasts Mai, Mignon was designed to be the rival to Athena.
 Her magical powers were created to counter Athena's Psycho Powers, which is interpreted by Falcoon to be akin to witchcraft.